 Collider 3D printers can make shiny metal objects on demand

-Ford CTO Raj Nair on the future: Ford will look very different in ten years
+Ford CTO Raj Nair on the future: Ford will look very different in 10 years

 When he worked at Shapeways just a few years ago, customers constantly asked Graham Bredemeyer if they could get their designs made out of metal by the 3D printing services firm.
 Think about it — if a plastic Yoda is covetable, a titanium one is even better.